-Freddy Tree Theatre was created to captivate and educate audiences on what life is like living with a developmental disability.
+Freddy Tree Theatre was created to captivate and educate audiences on the importance and acceptance and inclusion for people with different abilities.

 Erin Elizabeth (Founder and Artistic Director) graduated from the University of Ottawa with a bachelor of Arts Degree with a major in Theatre.
 She has been working with people with intellectual disabilities for years and grew up with a brother with down syndrome.
 She has worked for other Theatre Companies, such as, Famous People Players, Dramaway, and Solar Stage Children’s Theatre.
 After years of experience and hard work she is now ready to pursue her dream of starting her very own Theatre company comprised of individuals with intellectual delays.
 She is so excited to begin her journey with Freddy Tree Theatre!

 Erin came up with the idea because her two biggest passions in life are the performing arts, and working with individuals with intellectual disabilities, so she decided to combine them into a working Theatre Company.
 Growing up with a brother with down syndrome, she knew there was always something very special about him, and people like him.
 It was during her forth year of University when she was taking a course called, “Theatre for young audiences,” that she realized this was what she wanted to do with her life.
 For a final project they were to come up with an idea/performance for the class that would be ideal for children’s theatre.
 Erin decided to have her brother come join her for the show and they performed a small play which educated the class on what it means to have down syndrome and how amazing people like him are.
 He was phenomenal and they loved him.

 The name Freddy Tree comes from her brother’s nickname, Freddy (Actual name is Chris).
 She included the word tree because trees are a symbol of transformation and liberation.
 Erin wants Freddy Tree to be more than a theatre company; it’s a place to grow.
 Through performance the actors and audiences will gain inner growth and strength.
 Through knowledge and acceptance, everyone will endure something very special.